dokawa/tsl-reactjs-frontend/README.md

 * Given the non critical nature of the assignment, the authentication method is simple and overall effective, but not the most secure
+* The .env file is included in the repository in favor of simplicity to run the assignment

 ### Future work